FrankGalligan/video_source_tag/README.md

 [VP9 in MP4](https://www.webmproject.org/vp9/mp4/#codecs-parameter-string), and
 [VP8 and VP9 in WebM](https://www.webmproject.org/docs/container/#video-codec).
 The values in some of the codec parameter strings may be mandatory and can be difficult to obtain.
-Using this module makes it easier to obtian the correct codec parameter strings for many media files.
+Using this module makes it easier to obtain the correct codec parameter strings for many media files.

 Prerequisites